thedude0606/manusoptions/PROGRESS.md

 ## Next Steps

-- Monitor the application for any additional issues that may arise.
+- Validate the changes to ensure the technical indicators tab correctly displays and exports full historical data.
 - Consider implementing additional technical indicators or enhancing existing ones if needed.
 - Explore opportunities for performance optimization in the technical analysis calculations.
-- Consider adding export functionality to other tabs if needed.
+- Consider adding visualization components for technical indicators.